MissingDeadlines/iolite/iolite_docs/engine/components.rst

 Node
 ----

-Node components are attached to every entity by default and provide a 3D-transformation, e.g., a position, orientation, and size.
+Node components are attached to every entity by default and provide a 3D-transformation (i.e., a position, orientation, and size).
 They also make it possible to create hierarchies of entities.

 Post Effect Volume
 ------------------